 Dog Tricks and Skills Clicker Training Maddington

-How does clicker training work for dogs?
+How does clicker training actually work for dogs?